 As his mind drifts and he meditates on these things, Wendy is trying to talk to him about getting down off the mountain, and they begin to fight.
 In the novel, though Danny is lying right there in his traumatized state, as Wendy pleads with Jack to get them down off the mountain, he begins sexually stimulating her, she responds, they remember they have the Snowcat to help them down the mountain, and they make love.
 They sleep.
 They wake and argue again about taking Danny down the mountain.
 They sleep again and this is when Jack dreams about seeing George Hatfield in the bathroom and bringing down a mallet on Danny's head, then wakes up to find himself standing over Danny's bed.

 It is a rather bizarre scene that King has written, Danny traumatized, Jack reflecting on his child-molestor-murderer character, he sexually stimulating Wendy as she is trying to talk to him about getting Danny off the mountain, and they both finally hopping in the sack for a fun time while Danny, near catatonic, sleeps in a bed next to them.
-And the shadow that hangs over them, from room 217 (237 in the film), is a sixty year old woman who had committed suicide after being abandoned by a boy "no more than seventeen".
-Except for perhaps showing Jack's initiating sex with Wendy as inappropriate, the episode strikes as odd, even gratuitous, out-of-kilter, because Jack has taken her breasts out of her shirt, caressing them as she tries to talk with him (he briefly fantasizes about twisting a breast and hurting her), Wendy responds and hops onto the bed, her breasts pointing to the ceiling, and blithely tells Jack to get to it.
+It doesn't feel as though we are supposed to see Jack's initiating sex with Wendy as inappropriate.
+The episode strikes as odd, even gratuitous, out-of-kilter, because Jack has taken her breasts out of her shirt, caressing them as she tries to talk with him (he briefly fantasizes about twisting a breast and hurting her), Wendy responds and hops onto the bed, her breasts pointing to the ceiling, and blithely tells Jack to get to it.
 What the hell?
-It feels like King was trying to highlight certain deep issues concerning Jack, such as with his turning now to sex, his thinking about hurting Wendy sexually, but it also feels as though he never quite understands Wendy's character.
+It feels like, yes, King was trying to highlight certain deep issues concerning Jack, such as with his thinking about hurting Wendy sexually, but it also feels as though King never quite understands Wendy's character.
 Frankly, she seems like a man's fantasy of the perfect, beautiful, responsive woman.
-Even with their injured child lying right there, and the fear of a fourth person wandering the hotel, all Jack has to do is touch her breast and she's ready.
+Even with their injured child lying right there, and the fear of an insane fourth character wandering the hotel, all Jack has to do is touch her breast and she's ready.

 Kubrick cleans this up a good deal and instead has Jack traumatized by his kissing a young woman who becomes the old woman.
-Jack returns to Wendy to tell her nothing is in the bathroom, they fight about taking Danny off the mountain, we have a very good scene of Jack's emotionally abusive nature, as well as Wendy's horrified and traumatized response to that abusiveness.
+Jack returns to Wendy to tell her nothing is in the bathroom and they fight about taking Danny off the mountain.
+Kubrick gives us a good picture of Jack's emotionally abusive nature, as well as Wendy's horrified and traumatized response to that abusiveness.

-King never expresses Jack as having been sexually abused as a child, but one wonders what other history is there, considering the importance of the woman in the bathtub and her resolving into other anxieties Jack has and even attacking Danny.
+King never depicts Jack as having been sexually abused as a child, but one wonders what other history is there, considering the importance of the woman in the bathtub and her resolving into other anxieties Jack has and even attacking Danny.
 She may be only a fear of death, but in the book she is an older woman who has a gigolo relationship with a youth of age to be her grandson, and King articulates the youth's horror of sleeping with her.
-The overarching anxiety of her is one of those things seemingly expressed in Jack's wasps, Danny even explicitly says so, whereas in Kubrick's film I think we have her connecting with the idea of the bird, just as Hitchcock has the birds representing subconscious trauma and anxieties breaking through.
+The overarching anxiety of her is one of those things seemingly expressed in Jack's wasps, Danny even explicitly says so, just as Hitchcock has the birds representing subconscious trauma and anxieties breaking through.

 Kubrick never comments on the birds in his film.
 The Adler eagle on Jack's typewriter may be all the commentary that is needed.